cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.md

   not set
 </pre>

+You will need the UUID of the BOSH Director in your Cloud Foundry deployment file later.
+It is provided in the above list of information also.

 ## <a id="upload-stemcell"></a>Upload a Stemcell ##

 The Director needs a stemcell in order to deploy Cloud Foundry.
 If you followed the installation documentation, you should already have vcloud stemcell downloaded previously when you deployed Micro BOSH or BOSH.
 Please upload that stemcell.